 Jump to:

-The sprouted math/moth bean curry is simmered in a thin gravy also known as 'Kat' or 'Rassa' with authentic flavors being induced by the freshly ground ginger, garlic, and a warming spice blend called Misal Masala.
+The curry is simmered in a thin, spiced gravy (kat or rassa) infused with freshly ground ginger, garlic, coconut, and a special misal masala.

 - Math or Moth Beans - These small brown beans used in this recipe are known as Turkish or Dew beans and are readily available in Indian grocery stores.
 The beans are first soaked in water and then sprouted.